microsoft/graphitation/CONTRIBUTING.md

 [microsoft.graphitation](https://dev.azure.com/DomoreexpGithub/Github_Pipelines/_build?definitionId=8).

 1. Add change files with `yarn change`.
 Change files determine which packages are released and what version bump each package receives.
-2. Run the release pipeline from `main`.
-3. The pipeline builds and tests once, then packs the changed packages into `.tgz` artifacts with beachball.
-4. The private ADO npm feed release publishes the changed packages to the internal feed at `$(adoNpmFeedBaseUrl)`.
-5. The public npm release publishes the changed packages to npmjs through ESRP.
-6. After both release jobs succeed, beachball bumps package versions, updates changelogs, removes consumed change files, and pushes the release commit.
+2. Run the release pipeline from `main` for a stable release.
+The pipeline publishes the changed packages to the private ADO npm feed and to npmjs through ESRP, then beachball bumps package versions, updates changelogs, removes consumed change files, and pushes the release commit.
+3. Run the release pipeline from a non-`main` branch to publish canaries only to the private ADO npm feed.
+Beachball's `canary` command publishes prerelease versions such as `0.21.1-canary.0` with the `canary` dist-tag and does not modify the branch.
+4. Install a private-feed canary with `npm i @graphitation/PACKAGE@canary` after configuring npm to use the GraphQL ADO feed.

 Notes:

 - Release jobs must stay network-isolated and cannot make arbitrary network calls.
 - The public npm release must go through ESRP; direct npm-token publishing is not used.
-- Packages are published to both npmjs and the private internal ADO feed.
+- Stable packages are published to both npmjs and the private internal ADO feed.
+Canary packages are published only to the private ADO feed.
 - The bump commit message includes `[skip ci]` to avoid triggering another release run.
 - See [graphitation-release.yml](.azure-devops/graphitation-release.yml) for the exact job graph.